Search

 Melina Kibbe, MD, Dean, UVA School of Medicine, James Carroll Flippin Professor of Medical Science, Chief Health Affairs Officer, UVA Health.

-Last month Dean Kibbe visited the second cohort of the UVA Health Leadership Institute (HLI) for a Fireside Chat with Mike Valentine, MD, Chair of Heart and Vascular Service Line and Senior Director of HLI.
-The day was a kickoff of the “leading teams” module of the HLI curriculum.
-33 cohort members, representing all UVA Health entities and a wide range of professional backgrounds (nurses, physicians, administrators, staff, etc.) listened to Dean Kibbe’s journey to becoming the Dean of the UVA School of Medicine and lessons learned along the way.
+Last month Dean Kibbe visited the second cohort of the UVA Health Leadership Institute (HLI) for a Fireside Chat with Mike Valentine, MD, chair of Heart and Vascular Service Line and senior director of HLI.
+The day kicked off with the “leading teams” module of the HLI curriculum.
+33 cohort members, representing all UVA Health entities and a wide range of professional backgrounds (nurses, physicians, administrators, staff, etc.), listened to Dean Kibbe’s journey to becoming the dean of the UVA School of Medicine and lessons she learned along the way.

 Core Leadership Values